lost-scripts/.github/DEVELOPMENT.md

 	</details>
 	<br>

-	And assuming it has a `main` and a `dev` branch [^1] as well as having set up the appropriate environment [^2], proceed to make a clone of it (these relative paths assume you are executing the commands from the repo to clone) as follows:
+	And assuming it has a `main` and a `dev` branch [^1] and the appropriate environment [^2] has been set up, proceed to make a clone of it (these relative paths assume you are executing the commands from the repo to clone) as follows:

 	```bash
 	git clone --depth 1 -b ls_my_script file://D:/Rai/Projects/Moho/LS/ls ../ls_my_script # --depth requires such kind of absolute path